 3D Printing at the Earl Center

-The Earl Center has two 3D Printers: the NVBots 3D Printer and an Afinia H480.
-They can print various colors of plastic and can handle objects (or parts of objects).
-We are happy to provide a demonstration or walk you through the entire process of creating objects.
+The Earl Center has an NVBots 3D Printer.
 The NVBots 3D Printer is a larger format printer.
 It is also automated so that it can run over night and on weekends mitigating the major problem of 3D printers, that of taking a long time to print.
 You can send your print job from any location and monitor its progress.
 Accounts are available to the entire community enabling you to send your files to be printed-for free.
 Watch for workshops on getting started or make an appointment to discuss your project.
-Send your email to mare at firstname.lastname@example.org for an account.
+Email Mare Parker O'Toole at firstname.lastname@example.org for an account.